top of page

 It takes a team to end hunger and we have the best.

-THE WYOMING GOVERNORS RESIDENCE FOUNDATION BOARD OF DIRECTORS
+WYOMING HUNGER INITIATIVE BOARD OF DIRECTORS

 First Lady Jennie Gordon attended the University of Wyoming where she received a Bachelor’s Degree in Health Sciences.
 Jennie worked for 15 years as a Laboratory Medical Technologist at Sheridan Memorial Hospital.
 She later served as a field service representative for Abbott Laboratories where she traveled throughout the western United States repairing and servicing laboratory equipment at hospitals, clinics, and private practices.
 Her interest in fighting childhood hunger was sparked long before becoming First Lady when she learned about the issue of food insecurity among residents of Sheridan County.
 Since that time, she has volunteered at various Wyoming anti-hunger organizations and is passionate about shedding light on the good work that is being done throughout the state to reduce hunger.